saneksun/shell/postgresql_backup_and_store_on_outside_server/README.md

  ssh-keygen

-it will create private key called id_rsa and public key kalled ip_rsa.pub
+it will create private key called id_rsa and public key called ip_rsa.pub

 2. copy the public key to the server: